 Here’s just a few selections:

 NEW – Butterfly walk around the Stiperstones starting from The Bog Visitor Centre.
-Leaflets currently in short supply but prints on A4.
+Leaflets currently in short supply but we have some in walking packs.
 Circular route of 8 miles with shortcut making it 5 miles.

 From the door